Aman0786-git/Landing-Page/README.md

 # Landing-Page
 A responisve Landing page clone of a site using HTML and Tailwind CSS.
-I created this during the learning phase of Tailwind CSS Thank You.
+It is a copied project and I created this during the learning phase of Tailwind CSS 👣.
+Thank You.